thekuldeepsingh/100-Days-Of-Hell-With-Python-Algotrading/README.md

 - Software developers entering the fintech space
 - Anyone fascinated by the intersection of finance and technology

-## 💬 Testimonials

-> "This 100-day journey took me from barely knowing Python to building a full trading system that I now use for my personal investments.
-The structured approach and real-world projects made all the difference." – *Alex M.*

-> "As someone with a finance background but minimal coding experience, this repository was exactly what I needed.
-The progression is perfect, and the projects are directly applicable to my work." – *Sarah K.*

 ## 📝 License